ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 The ufs-weather-model can be configured as one of several applications, from a single component atmosphere model to a fully coupled model with multiple earth system components (atmosphere, ocean, sea-ice and mediator).
 Currently the supported configurations are:

-.. _UFS-applications:
+.. _UFS-configurations:

 .. list-table:: *Supported ufs-weather-model applications*
    :widths: 10 70
    :header-rows: 1

-   * - App name
+   * - Configuration Name
      - Description
    * - ATM
      - Standalone UFSAtm